rasheedmhd/llama/README.md

 ```
 makeBreakfast(bacon, eggs, toast);
-// ﻿You can also call a function without passing anything to it.
+// You can also call a function without passing anything to it.
-﻿makeBreakfast();
+makeBreakfast();
 ```

 # fun keyword